afifidevbn-hue/Al-Waqt-BN/README.md

 **Notifications**
 - Windows desktop notifications 10 minutes before and at the start of each prayer
+- Separate, independently configurable sounds for the 10-minutes-before reminder and the exact prayer-time notification
-- Custom notification sounds — upload your own (mp3/wav/ogg/m4a/aac), choose between them or the built-in default, and delete any you no longer want
+- Custom notification sounds — upload your own (mp3/wav/ogg/m4a/aac) for either notification type, choose between them or the built-in default, and delete any you no longer want
 - Per-prayer notification on/off toggle

 **Customization**
 - Malay and English language toggle
 - Dark and light theme toggle (with matching sun/moon icon)
-- All preferences (district, language, theme, additional prayer times, notification sound, per-prayer notification toggles, Hijri offset) are remembered between launches
+- All preferences (district, language, theme, additional prayer times, notification sounds, per-prayer notification toggles, Hijri offset) are remembered between launches

 **Widget Behavior**
 - Always-on-top floating widget (toggleable from the tray)